AlamHasabie/transport-game-backend/README.md

 ```

 #### Turn End
-When a player had finished its turn by moving or doing all of its obligations, it should notify the server.\n
+When a player had finished its turn by moving or doing all of its obligations, it should notify the server.<br/>
 **Client**
 ```js
 io.emit("turn ends")